tonyscottpage/site/_posts/2014-09-01-are-we-open.markdown

 ---
 layout: post
-title: "Are We Open Yet?"
+title: Are We Open Yet?
 date: 2014-09-01 14:39
 tags:
 image:
 ---

-**Open Source companies, like Mozilla, are being asked what working "open" means, and how to take your team or company there.
-Is Open Source just a fashion or might it bring enduring benefits?
-Here we are asking why might your team want it, and, drawing from Mozilla, what is known about how.
-We invite you to measure where you are on a four point scale.
-So please try, copy the tips here and share your tactics for working in the open.**
+**We invite you to measure how close you are to being open, using a four point scale developed by Mozilla.
+We are asking: why might your team want to become open, and, drawing from Mozilla, what is known about how?
+So why not try it, copy the tips and share your tactics for getting there.**

 ![](/libb/images/mozilla-leap.png)